-Per Amazon's own terms of service, the only way you can legally remove a review from your product listing is if it's in violation of their review policy.
+Per Amazon's own terms of service, the only way you can legally get a review removed from your product listing is if it's in violation of their review policy.
 This includes such nefarious actions as:

-- Any review by someone who has a financial interest in the product.
+- Any positive review by someone who has a financial interest in the product.

 - Reviews by the product's manufacturer that is masquerading as an everyday shopper.

 - Several negative reviews from the same customer (on the same listing).

 - Any review that is bought in any fashion.

 Short of any of those situations developing, having a bad review removed is virtually impossible according to Amazon's review guidelines, no matter how much you would like it to be gone.